-Montreal, May 23, 1994 – Sandra and I boarded the Royal Viking Sun.
-Destination: Normandy for the 50th Anniversary of D-Day, June 6, 1994.
+Montreal, May 23, 1994 – Bill and I boarded the Royal Viking Sun.
+Our destination: Normandy for the 50th Anniversary of D-Day, June 6, 1994.

-Sandra, however, had another plan.
-She learned the Royal Viking Line was offering an 18-day trans-Atlantic crossing departing on May 23 from Montreal to Paris, with two days in Cherbourg for the 50th Anniversary of D-Day events.
-Reluctantly, I gave in to Sandra, though I have to admit that sleeping in a private cabin with room service did have its appeal, versus sharing bunk quarters with a bunch of shipmates.
+I, however, had another plan.
+I learned the Royal Viking Line was offering an 18-day trans-Atlantic crossing on the Sun, departing May 23 from Montreal to Paris, with two days in Cherbourg for the 50th Anniversary of D-Day events.
+I persuaded Bill to reconsider making the crossing on the O’Brien, and reluctantly he gave in.
+We made the voyage in comfort and style, though Bill admitted later that sleeping in a private cabin with room service did have its appeal, versus sharing bunk quarters with a bunch of shipmates.